CheyTac Intervention: Cartridge

 The M200 Intervention is chambered in either the .408 CheyTac or .375 CheyTac cartridge.
 CheyTac specially developed the .408 CheyTac/.375 CheyTac cartridge for long-range use.
 The cartridge is optimized for accuracy by a balance of the rotational and linear drag, which reduces yaw and precession, and keeps the tip of the projectile pointed along the trajectory.
 The M200 Intervention is fed through a detachable 7 round box magazine, an optional 5 round box magazine is also available.
 Alternatively, cartridges can be loaded individually directly into the chamber.

 Barrel

 The M200 Intervention uses a free floating heavy-fluted barrel, which can be quickly removed for replacement or storage and transportation, and the shroud at the rear serves as a mount for an integral folding bipod and a carrying handle.

-Muzzle devices
+Attachable muzzle devices

 The M200 Intervention features the McArthur PGRS-1 muzzle brake, which can be used to reduce recoil.
 The muzzle brake is also removable and can be replaced by an OPSINC suppressor.